dbrady/game-players/README.md

 # Game Players

+"Cheats are for people who don't like playing video games." -- Unknown

 When I find a game I like, I play the heck out of it.
 When I find a game I love, I write programs to play it for me.